 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
+Breakaway MHE Disclaimer

 I haven’t had an easy time trusting my life experience to move me into places of joy and contentment.
 I have instead used much of my life energy in attempts to control what appears to be happening to me and what I believe is going to happen next.
-I realize at this point in time that attempts to control life in these ways have had lots to do with my desire to avoid emotions I have difficulty tolerating.
-Living my life in fear of feeling also played a big role in entering a pattern of Borderline Personality Disorder (BPD) and experiencing much unnecessary pain, conflict, and drama.
+I realize at this point that efforts to control life in these ways have had lots to do with my desire to avoid emotions I have difficulty tolerating.
+Living my life in fear of feeling also played a significant role in entering a pattern of Borderline Personality Disorder (BPD) and experiencing much unnecessary pain, conflict, and drama.

 Attempting to control life to avoid feeling could be compared to the notion of “pushing the river.”
 Most would probably agree that attempts at “pushing the river” would be both futile and impossible.
 Just as the river flows, so does life, and there is nothing we can do to change the pace at which the river flows.
-Furthermore, there are many things happening in the flow of water (and of life) that will take place regardless of what we might prefer.
-We have to learn how to deal with it, and in human life this often involves learning to feel our way through.
-When suffering with Borderline Personality Disorder, a person is regularly over-reacting to the flow of life as it is, while also seeking to control the flow – both of which tend to make life harder to live.
+Furthermore, many things are happening in the flow of water (and of life) that will take place regardless of what we might prefer.
+We have to learn how to deal with it, and in human life, this often involves learning to feel our way through.
+When suffering from Borderline Personality Disorder, a person is regularly over-reacting to the flow of life as it is, while also seeking to control the flow – both of which tend to make life harder to live.

-The good news is that despite the ways we might have been conditioned to live in modern culture, we can take note of our pattern and adjust our priorities to more often include activities that nourish our emotional/mental health.
+The good news is that despite the ways we might have been conditioned to live out our lives in modern culture, we can take note of our pattern and adjust our priorities to more often include activities that nourish our emotional/mental health.
 If we experience our emotions with intensity and have developed BPD symptoms or full-fledged BPD, then the need to take time to learn about mental health and practice working through emotion becomes that much more essential.
 Depending on how much we understand ourselves and our mental health, we can better support each other in learning to go with the flow of life, or otherwise make it harder to go with the flow.
-But no matter what, the flow of life will be what it is and our attempts to make it otherwise will only add to our suffering.
+But no matter what, the flow of life will be what it is, and our attempts to make it otherwise will only add to our suffering.